 Few suburban comforts make me jealous, but the ability to host a home birthday party is one.
-Fear not: There are inexpensive party rooms available to rent in NYC; you just have to know where to look.
+Fear not: There are inexpensive party rooms rentals in NYC; you just have to know where to look.

 Keep in mind, buying an all-inclusive package can get pricey, especially if you want to invite your child's entire class.
 These spots all require DIY inventiveness, but you'll be rewarded with a special day that won't (totally) break the budget.
 If these prices still don't work for you, consider downsizing the guest list and partying at home with these tips for planning an at-home party and these five party ideas for small spaces, or this apartment party cheat sheet.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 Book a Studio

 A party in a rehearsal studio is just about perfect for kids.
-Rehearsal rooms are often large, with mirrors on the walls, and since there's not much in these rooms kids can run amok.
+Rehearsal rooms are often large, with mirrors on the walls, and since there's not much in these rooms, kids can run amok.
 Plus, you can rent by the hour, sometimes for as little as $20.
-The websites SpaceFinderNYC and EventUp allow you to search for rehearsal studios by neighborhood, which will likely turn up some options you haven't thought of yet, like The Unicorn, a former bodega turned cozy studio and classes space in Chinatown, offering inexpensive room rentals for kids' parties and events (begins at $150/hour but includes party helpers and more).
+The websites SpaceFinderNYC and EventUp allow you to search for rehearsal studios by neighborhood, which likely turns up some options you haven't thought of yet, like The Unicorn, a former bodega turned cozy studio and class space in Chinatown, offering inexpensive room rentals for kids' parties and events (begins at $150/hour but includes party helpers and more).
 Every venue has different rules, so make sure you're allowed to host a party at your site of choice.
 You'll also want to inquire about the availability of tables and chairs, and whether you can serve food.

 Create a custom birthday, like DIY Rainbow cupcake decorating, at Sky Village NYC.